-Cellaring Potential: Although suitable for current consumption, further cellaring will be rewarded.
+Peak Drinking: While suitable for current consumption, this wine will integrate and develop further complexity, rewarding careful cellaring for 20 years or more.
 Decanting prior to serving is recommended.

-Food Match: ‘Schmick’ Shiraz is a great match with grilled, pan-fried or roasted meats, and full-flavoured dishes.
+Food Match: ‘Schmick’ Shiraz is an ideal match with grilled, pan-fried or roasted red meats, and other full-flavoured dishes.